Residential proxies

-Residential proxies are proxies hosted on real home devices, with support for UDP in packages Standart\Unlimited.
+Residential proxies are proxies hosted on real home devices, there is support for UDP in packages Standart\Unlimited ( You can view product differences here).
 They are ideal for working with many IP addresses from home ISPs with fine targeting support up to selecting the operator.

 How do they work?